 - Clean the floor thoroughly, making sure no traces of adhesive remain on the surface.

-Here is a detailed guide on installaing a floating eucalyptus floor.
+Here is a detailed guide on installing a floating eucalyptus floor.
 This is the easiest installation method, though there are some differences in how you attach the boards:

-- For click-lock eucalyptus floorboards, you simply push the boards together until you hear them click
+- For click-lock eucalyptus floorboards, you push the boards together until you hear them click.

 - For tongue and groove eucalyptus floors, you add a little glue to the groove of one plank, then slide the tongue of the next plank into the groove.
 Finally, secure the boards with a little piece of the specialized tape until the glue dries.